Last Updated on April 19, 2023 by Emmanuel

 If, for example, you ride a mountain bike that typically features cranks 20mm wider than those of road bikes, you will have a wide tread or a more significant Q factor.

-Your MTB will enable you to make the less cornering clearance when pedaling for the same crank arm length and bottom bracket height.
+Your MTB will enable you to make less cornering clearance when pedaling for the same crank arm length and bottom bracket height.

 According to the University of Birmingham in the United Kingdom, narrower Q factors are more efficient.